EtteGit/EnragedRabbitProject/usermods/Happy_Hare_Driver/README.md

     6. home_to_extruder=1          sync_load_length=0          Same as above but avoids the synchronous move.
-Can be extruder_homing_max=50                                  reliable with accurate calibration reference length and extruder_homing_step=2                                  accurate encoder extruder_homing_current=50
+Can be extruder_homing_max=50                                  reliable with accurate calibration reference length and extruder_homing_step=2                                  accurate encoder.
+Use of 'delay_servo_release' recommended extruder_homing_current=50.                             to keep pressure on the extruder gears for initial load

 *Obviously the actual distances shown above may be customized*

   **Advanced options**
 When not using synchronous load move the spring tension in the filament held by servo will be leverage to help feed the filament into the extruder.
 This is controlled with the `delay_servo_release` setting.
 It defaults to 2mm and is unlikely that it will need to be altered.
-An option to home to the extruder using stallguard `homing_method=1` is avaiable but not recommended: (i) it is not necessary with current reduction, (ii) it is not readily compatible with EASY-BRD and (iii) is currently incompatible with sensorless selector homing which hijacks the gear endstop configuration.
+<br>An option to home to the extruder using stallguard `homing_method=1` is avaiable but not recommended: (i) it is not necessary with current reduction, (ii) it is not readily compatible with EASY-BRD and (iii) is currently incompatible with sensorless selector homing which hijacks the gear endstop configuration.
+<br>The 'apply_bowden_correction' setting, if enabled, will make the driver "believe" the encoder reading and make correction moves to bring the filament to the desired end of bowden position.
+This is useful is you suspect slippage on high speed loading (requires accurate encoder).
+If disabled, the gear stepper will be solely responsible for filament positioning in bowden (requires minimal friction in feeder tubes).
+The associated (advanced) 'load_bowden_tolerance' and 'unload_bowden_tolerance' defines the point at which to apply to correction moves.
+See 'ercf_parameters.cfg' for more details.

   **Note about post homing distance**
 Regardless of loading settings above it is important to accurately set `home_to_nozzle` distance.
 If you are not homing to the toolhead sensor this will be from the extruder entrance to nozzle.
-If you are hoing to toolhead sensor, this will be the (smaller) distance from sensor to nozzle.
+If you are homing to toolhead sensor, this will be the (smaller) distance from sensor to nozzle.
 For example in my setup of Revo & Clockwork 2, the distance is 72mm or 62mm respectively.

 #### Possible unloading options:
 This is much simplier than loading.
 The toolhead sensor, if installed, will automatically be leveraged as a checkpoint when extracting from the extruder.
 `sync_unload_length` controls the mm of synchronized movement at start of bowden unloading.
-This can make unloading more reliable and will act as what Ette refers to as a "hair pulling" step on unload.
+This can make unloading more reliable if the tip is caught in the gears and will act as what Ette refers to as a "hair pulling" step on unload.
 This is an optional step, set to 0 to disable.

 <br>

 ### Tool-to-Gate (TTG) mapping and EndlessSpool application
-When changing a tool with the `Tx` command ERCF would by default select the filament at the gate (spool) of the same number.
+When changing a tool with the `Tx` command the ERCF would by default select the filament at the gate (spool) of the same number.
 The mapping built into this *Angry Hare* driver allows you to modify that.
 There are 3 primarly use cases for this feature:
 <ol>
-  <li>You have loaded your filaments differently than you sliced gcode file.
+  <li>You have loaded your filaments differently than you sliced gcode file...
 No problem, just issue the appropriate remapping commands prior to printing
-  <li>Some of "tools" don't have filament and you want to mark them as empty
+  <li>Some of "tools" don't have filament and you want to mark them as empty to avoid selection.
   <li>Most importantly, for EndlessSpool - when a filament runs out on one gate (spool) then next in the sequence is automatically mapped to the original tool.
 It will therefore continue to print on subsequent tool changes.
 You can also replace the spool and update the map to indicate avaiablity mid print
 </ol>